chahatbashani2304/https---github.com-chahatbashani2304-Video-Streaming-Platform/README.md

-A video streaming platform using ReactJs,Express
+A video streaming platform using HTML,Tailwind CSS,next.js and Linode Object Storage to store videos and stream video into our browser.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).